 The BLS reported that paralegals in Texas earned a mean annual wage of $57,020 as of May 2020, which is slightly higher than the national average paralegal wage of $56,610.3 A paralegal’s wages may vary from firm to firm, according to the paralegal’s experience level, certifications, and the area in which he or she is employed.
 The average cost of living in a given area can also have a substantial influence on average salaries.

 Estimates are based on national data, not school-specific information; data accessed in October 2021.

 |San Antonio-New Braunfels

 Paralegal Associations in Texas

-- Capital Area Paralegal Association – CAPA is the largest affiliate of the National Association of Legal Assistants / Paralegals in Texas.
-Operating throughout the Austin area, CAPA provides members with employment assistance through its freelance directory, job bank, and networking opportunities.
-The organization also promotes contributions through pro bono work and community service.
+- Capital Area Paralegal Association (CAPA): Provides members with employment assistance through its freelance directory, a job bank, and networking opportunities while promoting pro bono work and community service.

-- El Paso Paralegal Association – Since 1982 the El Paso Paralegal Association has been promoting professional development for paralegals.
-Members receive access to a shared job bank, continuing education, and reimbursement awards for certain paralegal certifications.
-Annual fees for sustaining members are $60, for active and associate members $40, and student members $15.
+- El Paso Paralegal Association (ELPA): Promotes the professional development of paralegals through a shared job bank, continuing education, and reimbursement awards for eligible paralegal certifications.

-- North Texas Paralegal Association – Founded in 2001, the North Texas Paralegal Association is an affiliate of the National Association of Legal Assistants / Paralegals.
-Members receive access to monthly continuing legal education seminars, networking events, and other professional development opportunities.
+- North Texas Paralegal Association (NTPA): Provides members access to monthly continuing legal education seminars, networking events, and other professional development opportunities.

-4. Bureau of Labor Statistics, May 2014 State Occupational Employment and Wage Estimates, Texas: https://www.bls.gov/oes/current/oes_tx.htm
+4. Bureau of Labor Statistics, May 2020 Metropolitan and Nonmetropolitan Area Occupational Employment and Wage Estimates: https://www.bls.gov/oes/current/oessrcma.htm